-Manhattan, New York – You would assume that navigating New York City for food would be easy because there are restaurants everywhere.
-In actuality finding a place to eat in Manhattan can be overwhelming.
-New York is not short of historic, ethnic, trendy and fanciful restaurants.
-You would have to either live in New York for sometime or visit many times over to start cracking the food code of this gastronomic metropolis.
+Manhattan, New York – You would assume that navigating New York City for food would be an easy task, because there are restaurants just about everywhere.
+In actuality, finding a place to eat in Manhattan can be overwhelming.
+New York is not short of historic, ethnic, trendy, and fanciful restaurants.
+You would have to either live in New York for sometime, or visit many times over to start cracking the food code of this gastronomic metropolis.

 From the original New York pizza to bowls of Asian noodles, my food journal of Noshing in New York – Part 2.

-I decided to jump on the Yelp Five Star Bandwagon with no peer pressure!
-This Neapolitan pizzeria was pretty phenomenal considering what you get in NYC for around $10!
-The location was perfect too, right across The Whitney Art Museum and The High Line.
-You can grab a pizza and a prosecco before or after a visit to one or both.
+I decided to jump on the Yelp Five Star Bandwagon with no peer pressure.
+This Neapolitan pizzeria was pretty phenomenal considering what you get in NYC for around $10.
+The location was perfect too, right across The Whitney Art Museum, and The High Line.
+You can grab a pizza and a prosecco before or after a visit to either.

-I ordered the Diavola which was topped with tomato, buffalo mozzarella, spicy soppressata, extra virgin olive oil and basil.
-It was prepared and fired up to order so it came out fresh and hot.
-This pizza was is a great deal for the quality and location- Bravo!
+I ordered the Diavola which was topped with tomato, buffalo mozzarella, spicy soppressata, extra virgin olive oil, and basil.
+It was prepared and fired up to order, so it came out fresh and hot.
+This pizza was a great deal for the quality and location- Bravo!

-I had came across this corner café while walking to an Ethnic Food Tour, I was very hungry and couldn’t wait for the tour.
-I had a couple hours to kill, I needed brunch and this pretty little place was open for business.
-Everything fell into place!
-I was seated by the corner window which was great because I enjoy natural light and people watching.
+I came across this corner café while walking to an Ethnic Food Tour.
+Apparently I was very hungry, and couldn’t wait for the tour.
+I had a couple hours to kill, I needed brunch and this pretty little spot was open for business.
+Everything fell into place.
+I was seated by the corner window, which was great because I enjoy natural light, and people watching.

-I ordered my typical Americano (espresso with hot H20) and the croque madame with egg over hard.
-I enjoyed both very much.
-The croque madame was very filling and tasted as good as it looked.
+I ordered my typical Americano (espresso with hot H20), and the croque madame with egg over hard.
+The croque madame was filling and tasted as good as it looked.
 The greens served were a nice and light accompaniment to my lovely French sandwich.
-A.O.C. was a great place for a little solo brunch and I did get to walk it off before I hit that Ethnic Food Tour.
+A.O.C. was a great place for a little solo brunch, and I did get to walk it off before I hit that Ethnic Food Tour.

-I came here to meet with a friend and we had the Old School Margarita Pizza.
-It was a simple pizza but the taste was so spot-on what Old School pizza should taste like.
-The crust was thin, a bit crunchy and a bit chewy.
-The simple toppings of tomato sauce and mozzarella cheese were fresh and perfect!
-I have always loved thin crust pizza only because I do not care for the crust.
-This was the perfect pizza for me!
-This is definitely place I would love to return to and try out their different toppings- super delicious.
+I came here to meet with a friend, and we ordered the Old School Margarita Pizza.
+It was a simple pizza, but the flavors and consistency was spot-on.
+It was what old school pizza should taste like.
+The crust was thin, a bit crunchy, and a bit chewy.
+The simple toppings of tomato sauce and mozzarella cheese were fresh and perfect.
+I have always loved thin crust pizzas only because I do not care for the crust.
+This was the perfect pizza for me.

-New York is not short of great neighborhood eateries.
-Larb Ubol was one of those great neighborhood eateries in Mid Town.
+New York is not short of great neighborhood eateries, and Larb Ubol was one of those in Mid Town.
 This Thai restaurant has a menu filled with tasty traditional Thai dishes at reasonable prices.

-On my visit to Larb Ubol I ordered the Pad Kee Mao with beef and tofu, spicy.
-It was very flavorful and good.
-I love the big flat noodles in Asian dishes.
+On my visit to Larb Ubol, I ordered the Pad Kee Mao with beef and tofu, spicy.
+It was full of flavor and very good.
+I also love big flat noodles in Asian dishes, so this was a winner for me.
 This restaurant also had a decent wine selection, if you wanted to have vino with your Thai.
-Since I just flew in from Ireland, I definitely needed a glass of wine and chose the pinot noir.
-Everything here was a win-win, especially if you want a laid back lunch by your self or with others.

 Momofuku Noodle Bar

-We had gone to the famous Momofuku on a frightfully cold February evening.
-We arrived at the restaurant about 45 minutes before the dinner rush and we were lucky enough to stand inside the enclosed entry.
+I had ventured to the famous Momofuku on a frightfully cold February evening.
+I arrived at the restaurant about 45 minutes before the dinner rush, and was lucky enough to stand inside the enclosed entry.
 Each minute, the line got longer and longer.
-Locals and tourists alike were willing to stand in the freezing weather for a good reason… a bowl of comforting ramen!
+Locals and tourists alike were willing to stand in the freezing weather for a good reason, a bowl of comforting ramen.

-The ramen and buns were so good at Momofuku, especially during freezing weather.
-The ramen broth was full of flavor and the noodles were perfect.
+The ramen and buns were especially delicious at Momofuku, especially during freezing weather.
+The ramen broth was full of flavor, and the noodles were perfect.
 I also ordered the chicken meatball buns, which were terrific.
 The fusion of east meets west was apparent here.
-The buns were filled with a generous sized chicken meatball, jalapeño, iceberg lettuce and a paprika mayo- so delicious!
+The buns were filled with a generous sized chicken meatball, jalapeño, iceberg lettuce, and a paprika mayo.

 Untitiled at the Whitney

 The Whitney museum had a little restaurant/ bar connected to it – Untitled.
 This restaurant/ bar was a non-tipping restaurant, which was written on the receipt.
-I believe that is why the prices were a little lofty but it was not outrageous really.
+I believe that is why the prices were a little lofty, but it was not outrageous.
 I had wondered since Untitled was non-tippng and they did revenue share, that was the reason for the huge smiles on everyone’s faces.
-Everyone was extremely friendly and they seemed very sincere.
-I kinda just went with it and smiled back!
+The staff was extremely friendly, and they seemed very sincere.
+I kinda just went with it and smiled back.

-For what I ordered the price was reasonable considering I did not have to tip.
+For what I ordered the price was reasonable, considering I did not have to tip.
 I ordered an iced coffee which was created with Sumptown coffee.
 Have you ever had Sumptown Coffee?
-If you have then you could understand my excitement!
-It was good- dayum good.
-I also ordered the rice pudding with cherries.
-It was wonderful and was a nice carb treat after walking all over NYC for the day.
+If you have then you would understand my excitement.
+I also ordered the rice pudding with cherries, which was wonderful and a nice carb treat after walking all over NYC for the day.

 For my Yelp review and location, Read Trixie N.‘s review of Untitled at the Whitney on Yelp